Content

 Here’s a breakdown of what the research says about natural remedies for ED and PE:

 Horny goat weed.
-This natural ingredient contains icariin, a mild PDE5 inhibitor — which means it works in a similar way to prescription ED meds.
-But it’s not enough to make a difference in sexual health.
+This natural ingredient contains icariin, a mild PDE5 inhibitor, which works similarly to prescription ED meds.
+However, most research on the herb has been conducted on animals.
+More research on humans is needed to understand its effects on male sexual health.

 You can learn more about herbs, vitamins, and other men’s sexual health supplements in our guide to natural home remedies for ED.

-PDE5 inhibitorsboost blood flow to your penis by blocking the PDE5 enzyme in your arteries.
+The aforementioned PDE5 inhibitors boost blood flow to your penis by blocking the PDE5 enzyme.
 Since erections are all about healthy blood flow, these drugs make it easier for you to get and stay hard when you’re in the mood for sex.

 Unlike gas station sex pills that overpromise and underdeliver, genuine ED treatments actually work.
 For instance, a study revealed that 98.4 percent of men with erectile dysfunction who took sildenafil reported better erections.

-ED and PE medications work well on their own, but they’re more effective when you combine them with a healthy lifestyle.
+ED and PE medications work well on their own, but they’re more effective when combined with a healthy lifestyle.

 Simple habits like staying active can support healthy blood vessels and improve blood flow to your penis, helping you get and stay hard.